 At the front of the cemetery stands a memorial dedicated to those veterans who served over the years.
 A row of oak trees divides the field into two portions and, on this trip, the grass was knee-high and really needed to be mowed.
 Protruding from the sea of green were numerous white crosses.
 Some of them have simple name plaques attached to them and a handful have small, simple stones on the on the ground in front of the crosses.
 A handful of tombstones do exist in the cemetery, but the vast majority of the graves are marked with the simple, white crosses.
 Note: I do want to say that only on the first visit was the cemetery in need of a mowing.
 Every other trip found the sacred grounds mowed and well-kept.

 After debating a couple of minutes, I violated my one of my own rules and set out to find the graves I sought.
 Having come this far, I wasn’t about to let the moment go by; if I did not find her before the sun completely disappeared, then I would give up my search and return another day.
-Moving quickly through the grass, I somehow managed to find the grave of Beth Doe and her baby in a matter of minutes and as the stars blanketed the sky, I stood silently, paying my respects to them.
+Moving quickly through the grass, I somehow managed to find the wooden cross that marks the grave of Beth Doe and her baby in a matter of minutes and as the stars began to blanket the sky, I stood silently, paying my respects to them.

-The sad story of Beth and Baby Jane Doe begins on December 20, 1976.
+The sad story of Beth Doe begins on December 20, 1976.
 On that cold day, a fourteen-year-old boy playing along the Lehigh River near White Haven came across three suitcases along the frozen Lehigh River.
-Someone had tossed them from the westbound bridge, aiming for the water below; all three missed the river: one landed on the frozen river bank and two others in the nearby woods.
+The three suitcases were tossed from the westbound bridge of Interstate 80, which spanned the gorge over three hundred feet above the river.
+All three missed the river: one landed on the frozen river bank and two others in the nearby woods.
 Approaching them, he was shocked to discover that two of the suitcases had broken open, revealing the remains of a body.

 Police had very little to go on in attempt to identify Beth Doe or her killer(s).
 The remains were wrapped in a chenille bedspread that appeared to have originally been pink in color with embroidered yellow flowers.
 After wrapping the body parts up, they were stuffed into three similar suitcases.
 Also discovered in the suitcases was The New York Times from September 26, 1976, along with bits of hay and foam packing.